 Read Next: How to Monetize Your WordPress Blog

 Key Takeaway: There is no doubt when it comes to monetization makes more sense with WordPress.
-There are tonnes and thousands of websites making money with WordPress installed and there are barely handful websites which are trying to monetize with blogger.
+There are tonnes and thousands of websites making money with WordPress installed and there are barely a handful of websites that are trying to monetize with bloggers.
 The monetization capabilities of WordPress are way ahead of Blogger.

 For a long-term project, you require assurance that the platform will keep supporting you in the future.

 Google owns Blogger, and every decision it makes can change the way your blog is presented.
 Therefore, it has the risk of being in the hands of one company, and the administration could shut it down at their will.
 Google is a tech giant and has enough resources to handle Blogger, but as a company, it can change things according to its needs while not giving any value to your opinion.

 Huge advantages of WordPress

 WordPress is an Open Source software, and anyone is free to use it without any restrictions or any higher body controlling it.
 It will die when the community and users stop supporting or using it.
 Therefore, it has a high chance of surviving for a long time in the market.

 Moreover, since its inception, WordPress has seen massive growth and is projected to be the only prime CMS out there.
 While the blogger has been around since the beginning, it has not shown any better growth.
 Since Blogger is company driven project, there is no surety it will see the same fate as Google+.

 Key Takeaway: When it comes to a website, you need to make sure the platforms you are using stay for as long as possible.
 WordPress is a community-driven program and with the popularity, it is gaining, there is no way WordPress will see a fall in at least the next decade.

 Both platforms have a good market share and are amongst the most used blogging platforms.
 There are many pros and cons of using any of the two.
 Therefore, you just have to focus your attention on what you want from your blog and where you want to see it going.